garyposter/elixir-transducer/README.md

     iex> transduce(1..100, [filter(&(&1 > 5)), take(5)])
     [6, 7, 8, 9, 10]

-I'm using ranges for all of my examples, but they work with any enumerable (anything that implements the Enumerable protocol).
+I'm using ranges for all of my examples, but as I showed in the first section of this README, they work with any enumerable (anything that implements the Enumerable protocol).

 ## How do they work?